etherlinkcom/token-deployments/README.md

 targetNetworkName=<TARGET_NETWORK> npx hardhat run --network <SOURCE_NETWORK> scripts/setPeer.ts
 ```

+**NB:**
-**NB:** You need to run this twice per connection, because each contract on both sides of the connection need to call `setPeer()`.
+1. You need to run this twice per connection, because each contract on both sides of the connection need to call `setPeer()`.
 Simply swap the source and target networks to create a link.
+2. You will also have to run twice each `setPeer()` and wait for 2 days before running the second call.
+This is a security measure added to the token in case one of the contracts get compromised, the users will have time to bridge back their tokens before the funds get drained.

 ### Send token